Henryatta L. Ballah

-Henryatta L. Ballah is a historian of nineteenth and twentieth-century Africa.
+Henryatta L. Ballah is an historian of nineteenth and twentieth-century Africa.
 Her scholarly research and teaching focus on ‘bottom up’ history, meaning an emphasis on ideas and methods of ordinary people dealing with complex issues within their particular historical moments.
-She teaches courses on African Women, Pre-colonial Africa, Colonial Africa, Youth and Social Movements in Africa.
-Her research has been published in the Journal of the History of Childhood and Youth, and in the Journal of West African History.
-She is also a contributor to the forthcoming volume, Changing Perspectives on African Women and Gender (Madison: University of Wisconsin Press, Spring 2019).
+She teaches courses on African Women, Pre-colonial Africa, Colonial Africa, Youth and Social Movements in Africa, and Terrorism in Contemporary Africa.
 Ballah’s research has been presented at numerous conferences, both domestic and international.
 In 2012, she was awarded an Outstanding Teaching Award by The Panhellenic Association and the Interfraternity Council at The Ohio State University.

 Her current manuscript, "Listen, Politics is Not for Children: Adult Authority, Social Conflicts and Youth Survival Strategies in Post-Civil War Liberia," explores the historical economic, social and political experiences of Liberian youth since the beginning of the Republic in 1847.
 It argues that despite their marginalization by the state, youths have played an integral role in the quest for democratization in the country, especially since the 1950s.
 The manuscript is the first detailed history of Liberian youth from the nineteenth into the twenty-first century.